 The platform as a service means that the platform exists “in the cloud,” accessible to customers via the Internet.
 The functionality of a platform’s infrastructure differs widely across platform vendors.

-Force.com is multi-tenant architecture which is used by corporate application developers and independent software vendors.
+Force.com is a multi-tenant architecture that is used by corporate application developers and independent software vendors.
 Force.com provides a custom application platform centered on the relational database, one resembling an application server.Force.com is free for developers.
 Production applications are priced based on the usage for storage.

 Force.com is integrated with other technologies using open standards like SOAP and REST, the programming languages like APEX.
-Force.com supports metadata driven development model.
-VMforce is one of the best platform for developer community which consists of development tools from the Salesforce community and virtualized computing resources from VMware.
-Using VMforce, one can create hybrid applications that use Force.com for data and services, but are built with Java standard technologies such as spring.
+Force.com supports the metadata-driven development model.
+VMforce is one of the best platforms for the developer community which consists of development tools from the Salesforce community and virtualized computing resources from VMware.
+Using VMforce, one can create hybrid applications that use Force.com for data and services but are built with Java standard technologies such as spring.